sukrucildirr/UI-TARS-desktop/multimodal/llm-client/README.md

 # @multimodal/llm-client

-A TypeScript SDK to call multiple LLM Prividers in OpenAI format.
+A TypeScript SDK to call multiple LLM Providers in OpenAI format.

 ## Credits